Tuesday 28 June 2022, 8pm

 ‘Let us call this "temporal drag," with all of the associations that the word "drag" has with retrogression, delay, and the pull of the past upon the present.’ – Elizabeth Freeman

-Between lecture-performance and love letter, the pieces forge an imagined collective spanning varied cultural and linguistic backgrounds and historical eras.
-The works often reflect on borders, being seen or obscured—on screen and off, taking up space in language and with one’s body, oppositions in pendulum, on keeping time, dwelling on words, what eludes our perception, what we can and can’t grasp, and how to stay awake to the mist.
+Between lecture-performance and love letter, their performances forge an imagined collective spanning varied cultural, historical, and linguistic backgrounds.
+These works reflect on borders, being seen or obscured—on screen and off, taking up space in language and with one’s body, oppositions in pendulum, on keeping time, dwelling on words, what eludes our perception, what we can and can’t grasp, and how to stay awake to the mist.

-Sophie Seita is an artist working with text and sound on the page, in performance, video, installation, and through translation. / www.sophieseita.com
+Sophie Seita is an artist working with text and sound on the page, in performance, and through video and translation. / www.sophieseita.com

 Naomi Woo is a conductor, pianist, and performer. / www.naomiwoo.com